Michelangelo Signorile: The outing controversy

 Signorile has been considered a pioneer of outing (though he believes the discussion has often been distorted by the media, and he opposes using a violent, active verb to define the phenomenon).
 Signorile has argued in favor of outing from a journalistic perspective, calling for the "equalization" of reporting on gay and straight public figures.
 He has argued that the homosexuality of public figures—and only public figures—should be reported on when relevant.
 Signorile was a co-founding editor of the gay magazine OutWeek, which launched in June 1989, and which was quickly at the center of heated debates inside and outside the gay community, including controversies over outing.
 Signorile became the features editor at OutWeek, and eventually stopped working within ACT UP and Queer Nation, though, like most of the staff of OutWeek, he maintained deep ties to both groups.

 Signorile saw his role at OutWeek as one of taking on the media and the entertainment industry.
 From the start of the magazine he wrote a weekly column called "Gossip Watch," which was just that—a watch of the gossip columns.
 He began writing about the media's double standard in reporting on gay and straight public figures, and how he believed it made gays invisible in the midst of the health crisis.
 Among those whom Signorile outed at that time included Hollywood producer David Geffen (who has long since acknowledged that he is gay).
 Geffen, as a record producer, was promoting Guns N' Roses, a rock group which had been attacked for antigay lyrics ("...faggots...spread some fuckin' disease") and other performers, such as comedian Andrew Dice Clay, whose comedy routines in the late 1980s were seen by many as homophobic and misogynistic.
 Clay had said in a 1984 stand-up act that in Hollywood they have "herpes, AIDS and fag-itis."
 Clay has also mocked pleas for AIDS funding ("get a job, buttfucka"), and used antigay slurs; "they don't know if they want to be called gays, homosexuals, fairies," he has said.
 "I call them cocksuckers."
 Signorile saw it as relevant to discuss Geffen's closeted homosexuality in that context.
-Signorile also outed the gossip columnist Liz Smith (who also eventually acknowledged her bisexuality), whom he maintained helped celebrities and others to present themselves as heterosexual when they were in fact gay.
+Signorile also outed the gossip columnist Liz Smith (who also eventually acknowledged her bisexuality), who he maintained helped celebrities and others to present themselves as heterosexual when they were in fact gay.